-In a March 9, 2021 letter to Congressional leadership, the Great Lakes Governors encouraged Congress to approve the Great Lakes Winter Commerce Act, (S. 576 and H.R.
+In a March 9, 2021 letter to Congressional leadership, Great Lakes Governors encouraged Congress to approve the Great Lakes Winter Commerce Act, (S. 576 and H.R.
 1561).
 This legislation codifies into law the US Coast Guard’s (USCG) responsibilities for icebreaking on the Great Lakes to minimize commercial disruption in the winter months.
 Icebreaking is essential for the movement of commercial and other vessels on the Great Lakes.
 Icebreaking supports the national steel manufacturing industry by providing access to the supply of raw materials, especially iron ore and limestone shipped across the Great Lakes by vessels.

 Maritime transportation is a backbone of the region’s economy, and icebreaking is critically important to the efficiency and competitiveness of the regional maritime system.
 The nation’s manufacturing industry and Great Lakes commercial shipping depend on icebreaking, and increased icebreaking capacity will help the businesses and people that rely on the maritime industry to transport their goods to market and grow our regional economy.